Nianthony/cs294-137-hw3-ar-niantong/README.md

         void OnTrackedImagesChanged(ARTrackedImagesChangedEventArgs eventArgs)
         {

-            foreach (var trackedImage in eventArgs.added)
+            //eventArgs.added contains all the newly trackedImages that were found this frame foreach (var trackedImage in eventArgs.added)
             {

+                //Write code here to deploy stuff whenever a new image is found in the tracking
+                //e.g. Create a new virtual object and/or attach it to the tracked image
+                //trackedImage.referenceImage.name -> Name of the tracked image
+                //trackedImage.transform.position -> Position of the tracked image in the real world
+                //trackedImage.transform.rotation -> Rotation of the tracked image in the real world

             }

-             foreach (var trackedImage in eventArgs.removed)
+            //eventArgs.removed contains all the trackedImages that were not found by the AR camera, either because it was removed from the camera's views or becuase the camera could not detect it. foreach (var trackedImage in eventArgs.removed)
             {

             }

-            foreach (var trackedImage in eventArgs.updated)
+            //eventArgs.updated contains all the trackedImages which are currently being tracked, but its position and/or rotation changed foreach (var trackedImage in eventArgs.updated)
             {

-            }
+                //trackedImage.transform.position -> Updated Position of the tracked image in the real world
+                //trackedImage.transform.rotation -> Updated Rotation of the tracked image in the real world }
         }
     }

 ```

 ## Using your game from HW2: